Blast Corps: Legacy

 Wakeley, the game's designer, considered making a sequel as an action combat game, but thought the concepts behind Blast Corps had been fully exhausted.
 After praising the game in a 2010 Rare retrospective feature, Retro Gamers writers craved a sequel.
 The magazine said the title was proof of the company's inventiveness.
 Steve Ellis, who was a programmer at Rare, thought Blast Corps to be among the company's most underrated games, and though its physics were now dated, he continued to find the game fun enough to revisit regularly.
-Blast Corps is included in Rare Replay, a compilation of 30 Rare titles, released on the Xbox One on August 4, 2015.
-The release's bonus features included behind-the-scenes interviews with Blast Corpss developers.
-Blast Corps was a standout favorite among Rare Replay reviewers.
-The game was re-released on the Nintendo Classics service in North America and Europe on February 21, 2024, and in Japan on April 24, 2024.

 Rare's Blast Corps began a run of highly praised Nintendo 64 games, including GoldenEye 007, Banjo-Kazooie, Perfect Dark, and Jet Force Gemini.
 Retro Gamer wrote that Rare had doubled the number of classic Nintendo 64 games and was an important alliance for Nintendo.
-Microsoft acquired Rare in 2002 for a record price of $377 million.
+Microsoft acquired Rare in 2002 for a record price of $377 million, acquiring the rights to the game from Nintendo.
 After the industry had changed, Blast Corps designer Martin Wakeley reflected a decade after the game's 1997 release.
 In 2009, Wakeley said, a studio would rarely entrust the scope of a project like Blast Corps to a team of four recent graduates.
+Blast Corps is included in Rare Replay, a compilation of 30 Rare-developed titles, for the Xbox One on August 4, 2015.
+The release's bonus features included behind-the-scenes interviews with Blast Corpss developers.
+Blast Corps was a standout favorite among Rare Replay reviewers.
+The game was re-released on the Nintendo Classics service in North America and Europe on February 21, 2024, and in Japan on April 24, 2024.

 The staff of Nintendo Power (1997) and IGN (2014) both listed Blast Corps in the bottom halves of their top 100 Nintendo games of all time.
 Official Nintendo Magazine ranked the game 84th on a list of the greatest Nintendo games.